hubidu/codeceptjs-testbook/README.md

-x Report test environment in run event x Report device in run event x Retrieve current url for each step and return it in events
+x Report test environment in run event x Report device in run event x Retrieve current url for each step and return it in events x Report before/after suite events using test.started/test.after events

+## BETA 1

+- FIX Find reason for before hook failures
+- FIX Codeceptjs grep does not work if test title contains () (same for / and I think quotes)
+- Start/Stop phantomjs before testrun
+- Run tests for all devices
+- Run tests continuously
+- Send an email notification when tests fail
+- Run testbook app and server in a docker container

+## BACKLOG
+- Add line number to steps
 - Implement conditional tags (NotProduction, NotIntegration)
-- Start phantom in bootstrap/teardown
-- Report before/after suite events using test.started/test.after events
 - Show tags in scenarios
 - Filter tests/suites by tags
 - In 'I am on page' command format the parameter as link